 3.10.2 In advance of the meeting, you will be asked to provide medical or other evidence from a suitably qualified professional which sets out their opinion on your fitness to study with The Open University.
 If you are unable to provide this evidence, we will request your consent to us to obtain such evidence.
 If you do not agree to provide this evidence or give consent to us obtaining such evidence, the Panel may proceed to consider your case on the basis of the existing evidence available to them.
+Please be aware that without supporting medical or professional evidence, it will be difficult for the Panel to fully consider your case.

-Version number: 1.2 Approved by: Student Experience Committee, May 2024 Effective from: June 2023 Date for review: July 2024
+Version number: 1.3 Approved by: Student Experience Committee, May 2024 Effective from: August 2024 Date for review: July 2025